|

 that people wearing normal foot wear prefer floor temperatures in and

-around 75 deg.
-F. In fact ASHRAE Standard 55 and
+(24°C).
+In fact ASHRAE Standard 55 and

 ISO Standard 7730 both state for comfort, floors

-should be regulated between 66 deg F for cooling
+should be regulated between 66°F

-optimum temperature.
 For those in bare feet or

 feet with light socks the limitations of the